How to Attach Your Lines to a Kite

 It takes time to set up a kite.
-But if you don’t pay attention to your kite lines, you can put your life in danger.
-Learn how to layout and attach the flying lines to your kite before launching.
+But if you don’t pay attention to your kiteboarding lines, you can put your life in danger.
+Learn how to lay the flying lines out and attach them to your kite before launching.

 The Downwind Method

-- Continue walking straight downwind, away from the kite, and unwinding the lines.
+- Walk away from your kite, heading downwind and unwinding the lines.

-- Before placing your bar on the sand, make sure you check the manufacturer’s codes if it is color-coded.
+- Place the kite bar upside down on the ground, making sure you check the manufacturer’s codes if it is color-coded.

 - Return to your kite and straighten any twists or tangles.

 - Keeping the center lines in the middle, place the ends of all lines on the sand.

 After correctly placing the kite lines on the sand, it’s time to learn how to tie them.
 Use a lark’s head knot, also known as a cow hitch knot:

 - Grab the loop on the kite string and pull it.

 - Take the other end of the loop and pull it through the bottom.